sswam/allemande/doc/guide.md

 - Illu, Pixi and Gema are experts on image generation.
 You can talk to them to make images or learn about image prompting.
 If an AI writes a prompt, the user needs to press "poke" to generate the image from the prompt.
 This can be a stumbling block for new users.
 - You can view the [Quick Intro](/intro) or this [User Guide](guide).
 - You can contact Sam, the developer, who is happy to give help or a tour.
-- Informed help from AIs is ONLY available in the main "Ally Chat" room.
+- Informed help from AIs is ONLY available in the main "Ally Chat" room and the help widget.
    - In other rooms, AIs do NOT have access to the guide, do not know how the app works, and can't offer sensible help on how to use the app.
    - Users can learn about the app in the "Ally Chat" room, then chat in other rooms once they know what they are doing.
 - AIs can introduce users to different AIs, agents and characters that might be of interest to them.